-- an acknowledgement letting you know who is dealing with your complaint and what will happen next - Where the points of complaint are not clear, or where further information is needed we will contact you - A full response within 10 working days.
+- You will receive an acknowledgment for your complaint and what will happen next. - Where the points of complaint are not clear, or where further information is needed, we will contact you. - A full response within 10 working days.
 Should investigations take longer we will contact you with an update.

-If you remain dissatisfied with the outcome at this stage, you can ask that your complaint be considered for further investigation by the feedback team at Stage 2 of the complaints procedure.
+If you remain dissatisfied with the outcome at this stage, you can ask that your complaint be considered for further investigation by the feedback team at Stage 2 of the complaint's procedure.
 We expect you to ask for this within 20 working days of the Stage 1 response.